-Since starting my own company a couple of years ago, networking has been the lifeblood of my new business development, and online networking has been a huge component.
-By online networking, I don’t mean seeing how many LinkedIn connections you can get, “liking” lots of other people’s posts, or having accounts on every new social media channel that launches—I’m talking quality over quantity.
+Since starting my own company in 2014, networking has been the lifeblood of my new business development, and online networking has been a huge component.
+By online networking, I don’t mean seeing how many LinkedIn connections you can get, “liking” lots of other people’s posts or having accounts on every new social media channel that launches—I’m talking quality over quantity.

-Now, to some extent, networking of any kind has a numbers component—you meet and talk to many more people than actually become valuable contacts or clients—but by applying a targeted, thoughtful and authentic approach, you can make your online networking much more successful.
+Now, to some extent, networking of any kind has a numbers component—you meet and talk to many more people than actually become valuable contacts or clients.
+However, by applying a targeted, thoughtful and authentic approach, you can make your online networking much more successful.